kimukook/kimukook.github.io/_projects/search/search_theory.md

   </div>
 </div>

-## Key challenges
+## Key challenges in theory
 Previous state-of-the-art work in probabilistic search has several limitations:

 - <a href="#ref1">Phelps et al. \[2014\]</a> considers only uncertainty in the target's initial location, neglecting uncertainty in its motion;
 - <a href="#ref2">Hellman \[1972\]</a> focuses on optimizing search trajectories, but ignores dynamic feasibility of searchers;
 - <a href="#ref3">Ohsumi \[1991\]</a> introduces dynamic programming for optimal control, but is computationally intensive and impractical for complex models;

-In contrast, this project develops novel and efficient mathematical frameworks for the control of multiple autonomous searchers tasked with locating an unseen, randomly moving target, whose motion may be <em>non-evasive</em>, or even <em>evasive</em>.
+In contrast, the computational frameworks developed in this project will not only tackle the aforementioned challenges, but will also propose modeling for non-evasive target, or even <em>evasive</em>.
 <div class="section-divider"></div>

 # Methodology and Numerical Results